lunarcloud/script-dialog/README.md

 To Use
 -------
-Source "script-dialog.sh".
+Source the "script-dialog.sh" script.
 The following example assumes it's in the same folder as your script:

     source "$( cd "$( dirname "${BASH_SOURCE[0]}" )" && pwd )"/script-dialog.sh
     APP_NAME="Your Title goes here"

-Then use the dialog functions. "test.sh" will contain uses of every feature.
+Then use the dialog functions.
+The "test.sh" script will contain uses of every feature.